All Episodes

 And I want to get back to that.

-Now, all of those folks, ATT Verizon, Bell South and others, have come forward now and have said we haven't provided anything that isn't provided in the law to provide.
+Now, all of those folks, ATT, Verizon, Bell South, and others, have come forward now and have said we haven't provided anything that isn't provided in the law to provide.

 In other words, our lawyers didn't allow us to provide anything that wasn't required by law.

-or Golangfang, that uh exercise group uh they have there, or uh or any of these other things the Chinese government doesn't want its citizens to have access to.
+or any of these other things the Chinese government doesn't want its citizens to have access to.

-And their defense was, well, yeah, uh we know this isn't the kind of thing we like, but we have to comply with the laws of China.
+And their defense was, well, yeah, we know this isn't the kind of thing we like, but we have to comply with the laws of China.

-Now, all of a sudden, the laws of the United States, and by the way, the compiling of this records specifically, specifically approved by the United States Supreme Court uh in 1997.
+Now, all of a sudden, the laws of the United States, and by the way, the compiling of this records, specifically, specifically approved by the United States Supreme Court in 1997, now it's a big brouhaha here that somehow or other the NSA applying their algorithms, applying their equations to the records of who called who, not what was said.

 There is no recording of what was said.

-There is no snooping, there is no listening in, there is no privacy violation.
+There is no privacy violation.

-I particularly like the uh Brooklyn call we got in the previous segment saying, what do you mean privacy?
+I particularly like the Brooklyn call we got in the previous segment saying, what do you mean privacy?

-I can't get on the subway, I can't get in.
+I can't get on the subway.

-And I walk down the street, I hear half the conversation bellowed out from everybody standing next to me on their cell phones.
+I hear half the conversation bellowed out from everybody standing next to me on their cell phones.

-It's the record of the phone calls made.
+It's the record of the phone calls made, like, comes on your bill.

-So uh that's number one.
+So that's number one.

-Air Force General Michael Hayden, nominated last Monday by President Bush to become the director of the CIA.
+The target is the NSA's former director, Air Force General Michael Hayden, nominated last Monday by President Bush to become the director of the CIA.

-First it was the phony, well, wait a minute, a military man at the head of the CIA.
+First, it was the phony, well, wait a minute, a military man at the head of the CIA?

-Oh, yeah, uh more than half of our CIA directors have been military men, including cuckoo guys like Stansfield Turner.
+Oh, yeah, more than half of our CIA directors have been military men, including cuckoo guys like Stansfield Turner.

 So Michael Hayden is not out of the mainstream in that regard at all.